aerleon/aerleon/docs/user/lib_getting_started.md

 ```

-Above we have a couple of networks and services defined.
+Above we have defined a couple of networks and services.
 * `RFC1918` is defined as three IP subnets.
 * `WEB_SERVERS` and `MAIL_SERVERS` are both two IP hosts and include a comment about those IPs.
 * `ALL_SERVERS` is a composite of both `WEB_SERVERS` and `MAIL_SERVERS`.